-SDT 3121 Sustainable Design Studio I (3)
+SDT 3121 Sustainable Design and Technology Studio I (3)

-Through short team projects, all SDT students will begin to solve interdisciplinary problems in sustainable design, applying basic concepts learned in the sustainable survey courses and the technical courses in each discipline.
-Students will work in interdisciplinary teams on projects that draw from each discipline.
-Student teams will participate in a stepped process involving problem evaluation, design alternatives, calculations, graphic representation, and presentation to the class and a professional panel; 6 hours of studio per week.
-Prerequisite: SDT 3010, concurrent enrollment in SDT 3111
+Through short team projects, all Sustainable Design and Technology students will begin to solve interdisciplinary problems in sustainable design, applying basic concepts learned in the Sustainable survey courses and the technical courses in each discipline.
+Students will work in interdisciplinary teams on projects that focus on each discipline.
+Student teams will participate in a stepped process involving problem evaluation, design alternatives, calculations, graphic representation, and presentation to the class and a professional panel.
+The course introduces students to the design of low-energy systems in small buildings and provides tools for analysis in the schematic phase; 6 hours of studio per week.
+Prerequisite: SDT 3010, 3111 [Course fee: \$25.00]